onflow/FRW-monorepo/docs/cache-data-model.md

 4. **Data Mutation**

 - _Never alter cached data in the foreground_ - call a background function through a proxy
-- Backgrond loaders should only update the cache
+- Background loaders should only update the cache
 - If you want to mutate data locally - as some remote operation is pending - then create a second cache.
 Store the mutated data in memory then save to a combined cache that includes the pending items.
 Look at the transaction service to see how this is done